4-H Youth Development

 The Georgia 4-H program is part of the educational outreach of the University of Georgia College of Agricultural and Environmental Sciences.
 4-H is the largest youth organization in the world.

 Pierce County 4-H is dedicated to providing youth development opportunities to students.
 4-H offers a wide range of programs that allow youth to participate in activities in addition to their current school extra-curriculars.

 4-H teaches life skills such as public speaking, communication and leadership.
 Although proud of its beginnings as corn and tomato clubs, 4-H has evolved over the years to teach about computers, recycling, photography, livestock, teamwork and many other topics relative to Pierce County's youth.

 Pierce County 4-H has a program for youth in 5th through 12th grade.

 How much does it cost to join 4-H?

 There are no dues to participate in 4-H. However, special project clubs (BB Team, Air Rifle Team, etc.) and activities may have a small charge.
 4-H'ers may pick and choose what activities they participate in.

 Contact our office for more information or click the button below to join now.

-We lead monthly club meetings in each 4th, 5th and 6th grade classroom at Blackshear Elementary, Patterson Elementary, Midway Elementary and Pierce County Middle Schools.
-We also lead a monthly club meeting at the 4-H Office for all homeschool students and Jr./Sr. students.
+We lead monthly club meetings in each 5th and 6th grade classrooms at Blackshear Elementary, Patterson Elementary, Midway Elementary and Pierce County Middle Schools.
+We also lead a monthly club meeting at the 4-H Office for our Jr./Sr. students.
 For more information, please contact our 4-H staff.

 In addition to the school programs, we offer after school and weekend 4-H opportunities.
 From after school classes to leadership conferences at Rock Eagle 4-H Center, we provide a diverse extracurricular program that has something for all students in Pierce County.
 We hope you will join today!